 - The intended use for the pollutant - How the pollutant is stored - SDS information - Safety equipment or other devices that are used to minimise the risks to human health or the environment and to contain or control a pollution incident - PPE needed to safely manage a spill of the pollutant - Procedure for cleaning up a spill of the pollutant.

+Refer to table 3 below for detail.
 In order to ensure the currency and reliability of the information in the PIDS, the information should be reviewed and updated on a monthly basis.